Trust is a two-way street. Trusting someone is the best way to find out if you can trust them.

 Give them a chance to walk their talk.
 If they misuse it, close that door forever.

-As another example, if a friend asks to borrow money and promises to pay it back with interest, ask how much interest they would pay and how long they would take.
+As another example, if a friend asks to borrow money and promises to pay it back with interest, ask how much interest they would pay and how long would they take.
 Get a written record (like an email) from them.

 The “keep your promises and walk your talk” applies most to how YOU act in relationships.
 To have trustworthy relationships, make sure you live up to what you say.
-Show first, expect later.

 Finally, use your intuition.
 Let your gut feeling be the best judge to test the viability of your promises.